I just need to put a little disclaimer before I begin the first impressions review:

 Or, maybe he was just scared?

 What are your thoughts?

-So I know that Tokyo卍Revengers is based on a manga, but how did you enjoy episode one of the anime adaptation so far?
+So I know that Tokyo卍Revengers is based on a manga, but how did you enjoy season one, episode one of the anime adaptation so far?

-Do you think Takemichi and Naoto can save Hinata?
-Or was she always meant to die?
+Do you think Takemichi and Naoto can save Hinata from her mysterious and untimely death?
+Or was Hinata always meant to die?